Supported platforms: CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

 o_InitReady := o_InitReady AND FbOvercurrent_Position.init(i_pEventCode := ADR(o_EventCode_Position)); |

-The following is a run phase code example of AI over current protection for Position
+The following is a run phase code example of AI overcurrent protection for Position

 |